 During our Science + Block, you'll see us solving an engineering design challenge, developing a question to investigate after studying a new topic, or making claims, backed by evidence and reasoning.

 Engineering design challenges are brought to students by the teachers at the beginning of the year, and increasingly move to ideas initiated by the students, as they learn to formulate problems that can be solved through design.
 Students learn to define problems, plan models as a solution, design and build a prototype, test and redesign (as necessary), and engage in argument about the solution based on constraints and criteria.
 Skills learned at the tinkering table add to the possibilities during engineering challenges.

 Additionally, students are immersed in areas of study and supported to formulate questions that can be investigated, either through research or through guided investigations.
 Investigations lead to deeper understanding of scientific concepts, as well as clarity around the practices of scientists.

 During our Computer Science/Coding + Block, we work to grow our skills of computational thinking by learning how to program in Python.
 Our mathematics practice of developing algorithms with line-by-line justification of mathematical principles supports our work learning how to code, and predicting what a program will do or de-bugging a peer's program develops our logical thinking skills.
 Our problem-solving skills grow as we learn to understand systems or problems by breaking things down into smaller parts and tackling each one separately.
 And our skills with abstraction are developed as we learn to find and capture the important structure of a system or problem.

 Computer Science/Coding + Block typically starts with a brief de-bugging exercise, followed by a lesson or lab.
-We support students' efforts to problem-solve by collaborating with peers, using the internet, or using trial-and-error.
-Projects at regular intervals give us the chance to build on the work of others, peer program, and operate on the edge of what we know how to do.
+Projects at regular intervals give us the chance to build on the work of others, program with a peer, and operate on the edge of what we know how to do.